Skip to main content

 Cooperative Education (Co-op) is a paid, primarily full-time, career-related opportunity allowing students to gain professional experience before graduation.
 Co-ops commit to multiple semesters and receive higher levels of responsibility and training than participation in internships.

-As an evaluated experience, Co-op students are registered for a zero credit transcript notation course during their work semester, which maintains their full-time status with the university.
-There is a $60 registration fee and no tuition for the co-op course.
+As an evaluated experience, Co-op students are registered for a zero credit transcript notation course during their work semester, which maintains their full-time status with the University.
+There is a $60 registration fee but no tuition for the co-op course.
 Upon returning from their Co-op, students must do a presentation of their experience for their Co-op faculty advisers.

 Student Eligibility

-• The Cooperative-Education Program is available to undergraduate students in the College of Computing and Informatics, William States Lee College of Engineering, and College of Liberal Arts & Sciences and selected Graduate programs.*
+• Cooperative-Education Programs are available to undergraduate students in the College of Arts + Architecture, College of Computing and Informatics, Lee College of Engineering, Belk College of Business, and the College of Humanities + Earth + Social Sciences, as well as selected Graduate programs.*

 • Eligible students must: